 - Degradation of adhesive properties after exposure to certain environments.

-- Load transfer is limited due to low shear strengths of both adhesive and composite laminate.
+- Load transfer is limited due to the low shear strengths of both adhesive and composite laminate.

-- High thermal strains can exist in bonded regions due to high cure temperature of adhesives.
+- High thermal strains can exist in bonded regions due to the high cure temperature of adhesives.